 What about splitting?

 All log carvings are guaranteed to split.
 Minor splits should be expected.
-Major splits that detract from the beauty of the carving (across the face for example) or effect the structural integrity of the carving will be repaired as a free service if the carving is brought to me. otherwise, there will be a fee if travel is necessary.
+Major splits that detract from the beauty of the carving (across the face for example) or affect the structural integrity of the carving will be repaired as a free service if the carving is brought to me.
+Otherwise, there will be a fee if travel is necessary.

 What kind of wood?